We strive to be the Best ORGANIC Toddler Formula.

 Good Food Sources: Organ meats like liver, lobster, nuts, dried beans and peas (legumes), barley, prunes.

-This is probably best known for keeping the thyroid gland healthy.
+This is probably best known for keeping the thyroid gland healthy and preventing a condition called goiter.
 It is also involved in metabolizing fats and in regulating energy production.

 Good Food Sources: iodized salt, seafood.